 The About Me Page is another high-traffic page you will want to pay close attention to.
 The “About Me Page” is the page where people will visit to learn more about you.

 Make sure your information is up to date.
 Include any new awards you might have received.

 Include an opt-in email form for people to join your newsletter.

-The About Me page is also a great page to include an FAQ link, also include a link to your online art gallery.
+The About Me page is also a great page to include an FAQ link and a link to your online art gallery.

 Review your contact page and make sure everything is up to date.

-You do not want to frustrate a potential customer if they are having a difficult time getting in touch with you.
+You do not want to frustrate potential customers if they have difficulty getting in touch with you.